kevinkuruc/Utilitarianism/README.md

 ### Data:
 Parameters_Utilitarian.jl: Reads in the data file to the parameters of the Mimi Model Parameters_CostMin.jl: does the same for the one price version.
 (The data file is RICE_2010_base_000.xlsm ).
 ### File structure:
-The RICE worksheet must be in a separate folder labelled DATA at the same folder level as the “src” file with the code within it.
+The RICE worksheet must be in a separate folder labelled `data' at the same folder level as the “src” file with the code within it.
 Helpers.jl: defines functions that go in and read out data from excel into Mimi format; keep this in the src folder.